+In reality, you should expect the unexpected, and when these emergencies with financial implications happen, it can be very expensive.
 Most financial experts agree that the first thing you should do after you’ve met your basic needs is to reduce your spending and start an emergency fund.

 Where to Keep Your Emergency Fund

-How Much Do You Need in Your Emergency Fund?
+How Much Should Be in Your Emergency Fund?

-If you or your partner loses a job and you still have bills to pay, it may take a few months to find new employment.
-It’s always best to plan for a worst-case scenario so that smaller emergencies such as repairing your car that just broke down will be easily covered.
+If you or your partner lose a job and you still have bills to pay, it may take a few months to find new employment.
+It’s always best to plan for a worst-case scenario so that smaller emergencies, such as repairing your car that just broke down, will be easily covered.

 How Do You Get Started?

 If you don’t have an emergency fund or find it hard to save money, then the key is to start off small.
 Some experts believe that you should create a $1,000 emergency fund before you start working on paying off any outstanding debts.
 Doing so gives you a small cushion for emergency expenses instead of putting yourself into further debt by using credit cards or loans.

 After you’ve paid off the debt, you can then concentrate on building an emergency fund to cover 3-6 months of basic living expenses.

 Other experts believe that you should pay off your debt before starting an emergency fund since the cost of debt is usually much higher than the benefit gained from savings.
 Therefore, you pocket more cash by getting rid of the debt rather than starting to save.